XeroKimo/xksl.SceneInitializer/README.md

 # FAQ
 ### When is the Initializer Invoked?
-The initializer just listens to `SceneManager.sceneLoaded`, which gets called before `MonoBehaviour.Start()` and after `MonoBehaviour.OnEnabled()` gets called.
+The initializer just listens to `SceneManager.sceneLoaded` in order be invoked, which gets called before `MonoBehaviour.Start()` and after `MonoBehaviour.OnEnabled()` gets called.

 ### How do you know what type of payloads can be passed when loading scenes?
 Sadly I don't.
 I can only rely on runtime checks to see if there's an initializer that has a matching `ISceneInitializeWith<>` with the payload type.

 ### What types are supported in the payload?
 There's no restriction except for if you want the payload to be exposed in the editor.
-Only types that play nice with the editor will also get exposed.
+Only types that play nice with the editor will get exposed.
 The other exception would be live game objects.
 Payloads can hold reference to them, but by themselves don't guarantee their lifetime, so it's up to the user to ensure they stay alive across scene transitions.

 ### What's the point of the `DefaultSceneInitializer`?
 The default scene initializer allows you to pass in a payload as the start up scene so you don't have to create a 2nd scene to load in from.
 This allows for easier testing if your scene is meant to be loaded.